 Students are not employees of the Institute and will not be paid for any time spent learning by performing tasks in the Institute's clinic.
 A student's relationship with the Institute can only be changed from student-school to employee-employer by way of a writing signed by the President of the Institute following the Institute's ordinary application, interview, and hiring process.
-If a student believes that they are performing services for the Institute for which they should be paid, they should immediately contact [Colleen Komar, Executive Director of FA and Compliance at colleenk@avedalforida.edu or 727-498-1480].
+If a student believes that they are performing services for the Institute for which they should be paid, they should immediately contact [Steven Lazzara, Controller at Steven Lazzara@avedaflorida.edu or 727-498-1470].